 These fees are sometimes also called ‘composition fees’.
 More details about University fees can be found on the University's Fees and Living Costs page.

-For graduate students starting research study in academic year 2011/12 or later, the University will apply a termly continuation charge if additional time is needed.
-This will be £400 per term in academic year 2013/14 (the first year the charge will be payable).
+For students who started research study in academic year 2011/12 or later, the University applies a termly continuation charge if additional time is needed.
+This will be £415 per term in academic year 2014/15.
 See more information about liability for University fees.